7 Serious Consequences of Not Getting Enough Sleep

-A research study by the Center for Disease Control found that low-quality sleep is related to an increased risk of chronic diseases such as type II diabetes, and that people who experience poor sleep are also less sensitive to insulin.
+A research study by the Center for Disease Control found that low-quality sleep is related to an increased risk of chronic diseases such as type II diabetes.
+It also found that people who experience poor sleep are less sensitive to insulin.

 It’s no secret that a poor night’s sleep can leave you feeling more forgetful and less concentrated.
-What most people don’t know is that, in the long term, they can develop serious cognitive problems as a result of not sleeping enough.
+What most people don’t know is that they can develop serious cognitive problems as a result of this.

 Even going one night without sleeping every now and then can cause brain tissue loss.
-This happens because, when we fail to sleep, the amount of blood in our brain molecules increases, thus causing brain damage.
+This happens because the amount of blood in our brain molecules increases, thus causing brain damage.
 A study performed by the University of California found that a lack of sleep leads to “brain damage.”

 Increased risk of catching a cold